 Kambo is an ancestral medicine that comes from the secretion of an When the Spanish conquistadors came to conquer the indigenous people of the Amazon, they brought with them a lot of different diseases, one of them the Spanish Plague.
 The indigenous people in these communities worked with many medicinal plants but were unable to use them to heal from this disease.
 At the time, one of the main shamans, or the Cacique, came from the Matses tribe.
 He went by himself into the jungle and he drank the medicine of ayahuasca.
 During the visions and the effects of the ayahuasca, he saw the spirit of the Kambo frog.
 And then he started to call the frog with specific frog noises, and the frog came to him and he was able through the medicine of ayahuasca to know how to extract the secretion the proper way.
 And therefore he brought it back to his people and his village and they were able to heal themselves from the plague that the Spanish people brought.
 This is how the medicine began to spread throughout different indigenous tribes.

-Temazcal, also known as a sweat lodge, is an ancient purification ceremony from the indigenous peoples of North America and Mexico.
-During temazcal, we symbolically move into the womb of Mother Earth to be reborn, strengthened, and renewed.
+Sweat Lodge, also known as Temazcal and Inipi, is an ancient purification ceremony from the indigenous peoples of North America and Mexico.
+During sweat lodge, we symbolically move into the womb of Mother Earth to be reborn, strengthened, and renewed.

 Sweat lodges are conducted as a group in a dome-shaped hut made of canvas or cloth blankets over a wooden structure built upon the earth.
 Stones are heated in an outdoor fire then brought in and placed in a central pit.
 The entrance of the dome is shut, and water is poured over the hot stones while the leader guides the group through songs and prayers.
 The physical intensity of the heat, the disorientation of the darkness, and the potency of the prayers initiate a state of internal softening and emotional surrender, shifting the participants beyond habitual states of functioning.

-In its essence, temazcal is a spiritual rebirth where we connect with ourselves through the four elements of nature (fire, water, air, earth), meditation, singing, and prayer.
+In its essence a sweat lodge is a spiritual rebirth where we connect with ourselves through the four elements of nature (fire, water, air, earth), meditation, singing, and prayer.
 By connecting to our essence, to what was there before our life history happened to us, we are able to shed our past and open space for a new life to grow from within.

 Get in contact